microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/group-get.md

 ## Optional query parameters

 You can use `$select` to get specific group properties, including those that are not returned by default.

-For more information on OData query options, see [OData Query Parameters](/graph/query-parameters).

-### Retrieve extensions and associated data
+Extension properties also support query parameters as follows:

 | Extension type       | Comments                                                                       |
 |----------------------|--------------------------------------------------------------------------------|
 | Schema extensions    | Returned only with `$select`.                                                  |
 | Open extensions      | Returned through the [Get open extension](opentypeextension-get.md) operation. |
 | Directory extensions | Returned by default.                                                           |

+For more information on OData query options, see [OData Query Parameters](/graph/query-parameters).

 ## Request headers